 Normandy + Loire

 On June 6, 1944, known as D-Day, the Allies opened a new European front against the troops of the Third Reich during the Second World War.
 It was the largest military operation in history, which marked the beginning of the Battle of Normandy and would lead to the end of the Second World War.
 This popular bus tour is an emotional one day bus tour from Paris to Normandy beaches to relive the important hours of D-Day landing and of the battle of Normandy.
-You will see Pointe du Hoc, the American Cemetery of Saint Laurent, Omaha Beach, Arromanches, the Caen Memorial.
+You will see the American Cemetery of Saint Laurent, Omaha Beach, Arromanches and Juno Beach.
 Normandy beaches map.

 The village of Giverny is world famous for the house of impressionist painter Claude Monet and its marvellous garden.
 Claude Monet settled in Giverny, a lovely village in Normandy near Paris, in 1883 and untiringly transformed what was an abandoned domaine into a floral masterpiece, to be the inspiration for many of his greatest works of art.
 Locate Giverny on France map.

 A delicious bus tour to the Normandy closest to Paris.
 Not available in winter.
 Giverny can be combined with Versailles.